 To help you select the right rower, here is the in-depth comparison:

 To compare the two models, let us look at each feature one at a time.

 The seat on the Model E is higher off the ground.
 This makes it as tall as a regular chair.
-The seat height is 6 inches more than model D. So people with physical disabilities, back problems and the elderly will find it easier to get on or off the Concept2 Model D rower.
+The seat height is 6 inches more than model D. So people with physical disabilities, back problems and the elderly will find Model E rower easier to sit on.

 The arm attached to the PM5 performance monitor on Model D is made of ABS plastic.
 It has the following features: